top of page

 • Oxygen content will exceed 40%

-Any piece of equipment that will be exposed to more than 40% oxygen requires special cleaning, lubrication, and materials to meet oxygen service specifications.
+Any equipment exposed to more than 40% oxygen requires special cleaning, lubrication, and materials to meet oxygen service specifications.
 If such equipment is used with air from a standard source, it will need to be re-cleaned

 ENRICHED AIR CYLINDERS REQUIRE SPECIAL MARKINGS

 A 15cm band at the shoulder.
-The top and bottom of band should be a yellow 2.5cm band with the center 10cm green with the words “Enriched air” “Nitrox” or similar.
-Yellow cylinders need only green/label portion
+The top and bottom of the band should be a yellow 2.5cm band with the centre 10cm green with the words “Enriched air”, “Nitrox”, or similar.
+Yellow cylinders need only the green/label portion.

-Also requires visual inspection sticker stating that it has been specifically serviced for use with enriched air
+It also requires a visual inspection sticker stating that it has been specifically serviced for use with enriched air.

-A contents sticker or tag identifying the current blend, fill date, blends maximum depth and the analyser name/diver name
+A contents sticker or tag identifying the current blend, fill date, blend maximum depth and the analyser name/diver name.

-ENRICHED AIR DIVERS MUST PERSONALLY ANALYZE THE CONTENTS OF THEIR CYLINDERS BEFORE USING THEM
+ENRICHED AIR DIVERS MUST PERSONALLY ANALYSE THE CONTENTS OF THEIR CYLINDERS BEFORE USING THEM

-On some dive boats, the normal practice is to grab any full cylinder.
-This is not appropriate with enriched air which practice calls for divers to use tanks they have personally analysed
+On some dive boats, the standard practice is to grab any full cylinder.
+This is not appropriate with enriched air, which practice calls for divers to use tanks they have personally analysed.

 THERMAL PROTECTION